LTLA/csawUsersGuide/miscellaneous/peak_selection.md

 # Background

 The 2014 NAR paper (https://doi.org/10.1093/nar/gku351) showed that many _ad hoc_ peak selection strategies result in conservativeness.
-One could consider erring on the side of conservativeness to be acceptable, especially if more DB sites pass the filter.
+One could consider erring on the side of conservativeness to be acceptable, especially if more DB sites can pass the filter.
-However, this simulation demonstrates that the same strategies can also result in loss of type I error control.
+However, this document demonstrates that the same strategies can also result in loss of type I error control.
 The possibility of anticonservativeness means that any increased detection from _ad hoc_ strategies cannot be trusted.

+# Setting up the experimental design

 Consider an experimental design with two replicates in each of two conditions.